ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_overflow_error_reporting

     Configures error reporting when the OSP block detects an overflow in any of its stages.
 Overflows lead to clipping of the waveform.
-    You can use the NIFGEN_ATTR_OSP_OVERFLOW_STATUS attribute to query for overflow  conditions whether or not the NIFGEN_ATTR_OSP_OVERFLOW_ERROR_REPORTING attribute is  enabled.
-The device will continue to generate after an overflow whether or not the  NIFGEN_ATTR_OSP_OVERFLOW_ERROR_REPORTING attribute is enabled.
+    You can use the :py:data:`nifgen.Session.osp_overflow_status` attribute to query for overflow  conditions whether or not the :py:data:`nifgen.Session.osp_overflow_error_reporting` attribute is  enabled.
+The device will continue to generate after an overflow whether or not the  :py:data:`nifgen.Session.osp_overflow_error_reporting` attribute is enabled.

     The following table lists the characteristics of this property.